 There are three course options all starting and finishing at Bobbin Head

 - 45km event starting at 7:00am (sub 7 hours)

 - 22km event starting at 8:00am

 - 12km event starting at 9:00am

-Cut-off times will only apply for the 45km event and be enforced at the start of the long loop to the Wildflower Gardens.
-This is located at the bottom of the Sphinx stairs at the 24km point.
-Runners will need to be here by 10.30am otherwise they will not be able to proceed to the St Ives wildflower gardens but directed back along the trail to the finish.
+Cut-off times will only apply for the 45km event and be enforced at the start of the out and back section behind “The Landings”, approximately 1km after the Aid Station at the Sphinx, 25km into the event.
+Runners will need to be here by 10:45am, runners arriving after this time will be directed to continue along the rest of the race route as per normal.